simon-rb/train_ml_model_edge_node/README.md

 ## Note on Simplicity and Future Improvements

-This example is intentionally kept simple to provide a clear, focused demonstration of model training on an edge node.
-There are many other, more efficient, approaches to edge-based AI workflows that will be explored in future examples.
-Stay tuned!
+This example is kept intentionally simple to clearly demonstrate basic model training on an edge node.
+There are many other approaches and optimizations for edge-based AI workflows that will be explored in future examples.
+This is just the beginning—stay tuned for more complex scenarios that better highlight the capabilities and versatility of edge computing.

 ---